cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-language/values.md

 You can access individual array elements using an index (a non-negative value) between square brackets (`[]`).
 Array indexes start at `0` (zero).

-Use the special notation `[*]` when specifying an expression that will be evaluated for each array element.
+Use the special notation `[*]` when specifying an expression that will be evaluated for each array element (like the [`map` high-order function](https://wikipedia.org/wiki/Map_(higher-order_function))).
 This special index notation will unpack the array, call the enclosing function for all its elements individually, and return a new array containing all the individual return values.

 ### Examples